jdunn010/xreactor-presentation/markdown/reactive-streams.md

 http://www.reactive-streams.org/

->The main goal of Reactive Streams is to govern the exchange of stream data across an asynchronous boundary—think passing elements on to another thread or thread-pool—while ensuring that the receiving side is not forced to buffer arbitrary amounts of data.
-In other words, back pressure is an integral part of this model in order to allow the queues which mediate between threads to be bounded.
+>The purpose of Reactive Streams is to provide a standard for asynchronous stream processing with non-blocking backpressure.

 ##Spring Reactor Project